nsfm/noskop/README.md

 ```

 This will attempt to connect to a USB serial device on `/dev/ttyACM0` and a Playstation 5
-Dualsense controller.
-If it succeeds, the scope should immediately begin responding to the
+Dualsense controller (USB or Bluetooth).
+If it succeeds, the scope will immediately begin
-controller.
+responding to the controller.
 Customize `src/main.ts` as needed.

 ### Controls